What is Cocamidopropyl Hydroxysultaine (Sultaine) and what does it do in products?

 In Summary

 Cocamidopropyl hydroxysultaine assists the primary surfactant in formulations as a thickening agent and helps increase the product's foaming power.
-In hair and skin products it is used as a conditioning agent and antistatic.
+In hair and skin products, it is used as a conditioning agent and antistatic.
 It is mild in nature, and can be derived from coconuts (oils or fatty acid).
 It has no skin irritations in humans and animals.
 Is readily biodegradable and accepted in the EU and Canada as a safe chemical.

 We invite you to do your own research!